Domestic USA Free Shipping on Retail Orders over $120

 Transplanting Feminized Autoflower Cannabis and Hemp Seed:

-We hope that this helps clear the air on some of the main differences between direct sowing and transplanting your autoflowering cannabis and hemp seeds.
-Atlas Seed is dedicated to providing you with quality information to ensure you can adequately prepare for each season to come.
+We hope that this helps clear the air on some of the main differences between direct sowing and transplanting your feminized autoflowering cannabis and hemp seeds.
+Atlas Seed dedicates itself to providing quality information that helps you prepare adequately for each upcoming season.
 Check back in with us for more pertinent info for your hemp farming operation, and don’t forget to check out our autoflowering feminized seeds while you’re here!

 ATLAS SEED NEWSLETTER